open-resources/physics_bank/content/public/003.Vectors/Vector Algebra/Motion of Airplane/motion_of_airplane.md

   substitutions:
     params_vars_title: Motion of an Airplane
     params_vars_units: km
-    params_v1: 57
+    params_v1: 45
-    params_v2: 89
+    params_v2: 68
-    params_a1: 48
+    params_a1: 74
-    params_a2: 51
+    params_a2: 33
     params_dir1: south
-    params_part1_ans1_value: 97.9 km in a direction 15.9 degrees north of east.
+    params_part1_ans1_value: 69.7 km in a direction 5.1 degrees south of east.
-    params_part1_ans2_value: 97.9 km in a direction 15.9 degrees south of east.
+    params_part1_ans2_value: 69.7 km in a direction 5.1 degrees north of east.
-    params_part1_ans3_value: 9582.8 km in a direction 15.9 degrees north of east.
+    params_part1_ans3_value: 4859.7 km in a direction 5.1 degrees south of east.
-    params_part1_ans4_value: 9582.8 km in a direction 15.9 degrees south  of east.
+    params_part1_ans4_value: 4859.7 km in a direction 5.1 degrees north  of east.
-    params_part1_ans5_value: 97.9 km in a direction 89.7 degrees south of east.
+    params_part1_ans5_value: 69.7 km in a direction 90.1 degrees north of east.
 ---
 # {{ params_vars_title }}
 A small plane flies {{params_v1}} km in a direction {{params_a1}} degrees {{params_dir1}} of east and then flies {{params_v2}} km in a direction {{params_a2}} degrees north of east.